 Stop Google Drive upload when an error occurs

 Usually, when backing up to your Google Drive, if an error occurs, you will see some options for you to take action.
 Choose “Cancel” from those options, and the sync process will stop immediately.

 Quit Backup and Sync

-Backup and Sync is an application from Google that is used to back up all your local files to Google Drive.
-This app is also used to sync all your files to Google Drive.
+Backup and Sync is an application from Google that is used to back up all your local files on your Google Drive folder.
+This app is also used to auto-sync all your files to Google Drive.
 If you want to turn off Google Drive sync, one of the ways to do it is to close this program.

 Disconnect Google Account